Simeon Bamford

 I've worked from machine learning and computational neuroscience, through neuromorphic sensors and processors, to prosthetic systems and wet biology.

 In particular, I've developed lots of know-how as a neuromorphic engineer, creating electronic circuits which mimic computation in nervous systems.
-These circuits, integrated on microchips, often use electrical currents to imitate currents in our nerve cells and brains.
-I'm therefore skilled at mixed-signal (analogue, asynchronous digital) silicon chip design and test (VLSI - CMOS, CIS), as well as PCBs, FPGA logic and software, from algorithms to applications.
+These circuits, whether integrated on silicon chips or thin flexible sheets, often use electrical currents to imitate currents in our nerve cells and brains.
+I'm therefore skilled at mixed-signal (analogue and asynchronous digital) chip design and test (VLSI - CMOS, CIS), as well as PCBs, FPGA logic and software, from algorithms to applications.

 I've also worked on cloud deployment (AWS) of deep learning models for natural language processing; I've learnt Tensorflow, Lambda serverless compute and Gremlin graph database.
 This high-level focus on practical applications of neural networks has complemented my understanding of their low-level properties.